apache/drill/_docs/005-connect.md

   * Interfaces that Drill can use to read from and write to data sources
   * A set of storage plugin optimization rules that assist with efficient and faster execution of Drill queries, such as pushdowns, statistics, and partition awareness

-A storage plugin performs scanner and writer functions, and informs the metadata repository of any known metadata, such as:
+A storage plugin performs scanner and writer functions, and informs the metadata repository of any known metadata.
+The metadata repository is a database created to store metadata.
+The metadata is information about the structures that contain the actual data, such as:

   * Schema
   * File size